michaelslec/dotfiles/README.md

 and, if needed, you can reference them in the Vim help.

 ## Color Schemes
-This distribution of Vim is packaged with five color schemes.
+This distribution of Vim is packaged with four color schemes.
 They are:

 1. Solarized
 2. Codeschool
-3. desert256
-4. lucius
+3. lucius
-5. kolor
+4. kolor

 ## Plugins
 * ###[DelimitMate](http://github.com/Raimondi/delimitMate)